 We performed a differential abundance analysis to identify ammonia-oxidizing ASVs exhibiting differences in relative abundances between drought and control in each cropping system.
-We identified ASVs with significant changes in abundances by drought, representing 44 and 35 % (AOB), 20 and 16 % (AOA), 23 and 25 % (Comammox) of the most dominant and prevalent ASVs in bulk soil and rhizosphere, respectively (Fig. X: DAA).
+The ASVs that were significant impacted by drought represented 44% and 35 % (AOB), 20% and 16 % (AOA), 23% and 25 % (Comammox) of the most dominant and prevalent ASVs in bulk soil and rhizosphere, respectively (Fig. X: DAA).
 Among the three ammonia-oxidizing groups, the AOB community has the largest number of affected ASVs in all samples (30 and 25 ASVs in bulk soil and rhizosphere, respectively).
-Most of the affected AOB ASVs in bulk soil (70 %) were decreased by drought, while in AOA and Comammox, the number of ASVs with negative and positive responses were comparable (Table X).
-We identified the AOB, AOA, and Comammox ASVs responsive to drought were mainly affiliated with Nitrosospira sp., Nitrososphaerales (NS Delta Incertae sedis), and Nitrospira sp. clade B, respectively (Fig. X: DAA).
-Eight AOB ASVs (except the ASV 87) assigned to Nitrosolobus multiformis and one ASV of Nitrosomonas communis exhibiting a decrease in abundance were found in all cropping system, except in CONMIN.
-On the other hand, there were total ten AOB ASVs in bulk soil and rhizosphere belonging to the genus Nitrospira which depleted only in the CONMIN system, but not in the other cropping systems (Fig. X: DAA).
+Most of the affected AOB ASVs in bulk soil (70 %) exhibited a decrease in relative abundance with drought, while no clear pattern emerged for the AOA and Comammox (Table X).
+The AOB, AOA, and Comammox ASVs responsive to drought were mainly affiliated with Nitrosospira sp., Nitrososphaerales (NS Delta Incertae sedis), and Nitrospira sp. clade B, respectively (Fig. X: DAA).
+Eight AOB ASVs (except the ASV 87) assigned to Nitrosolobus multiformis and one ASV of Nitrosomonas communis exhibiting a decrease in relative abundance were found in all cropping system, except in CONMIN.
+On the other hand, there were in total ten AOB ASVs in bulk soil and rhizosphere belonging to the genus Nitrospira, which were depleted by drought only in the CONMIN system, but not in the other cropping systems (Fig. X: DAA).
 Moreover, CONMIN tended to have less ASVs at 16 (AOB), 8 (AOA) and 6.67 % (Comammox) of the total affected ASVs in rhizosphere compared to BIODYN and CONFYM (Table X).
-For the AOA community in bulk soil, we identified higher number of drought-responsive ASVs in the BIODYN (10 ASVs) and CONFYM (6 ASVs) compared to the CONMIN system (1 ASV).
-Similarly, in bulk soil, the number of drought-affected Comammox ASVs in the CONMIN system were 50-60 % lower than those in the BIODYN and CONFYM.
-All of the altered Comammox ASVs in CONMIN system exhibited a decrease in abundance by drought treatment (Fig. X: DAA).
+(Fig. X: DAA).

-Drought affects amoA gene abundance in bulk soil
+Drought affects the abundance of ammonia oxidizers in bulk soil